sensor-dream/APIVOF/guidelines/list-info/h-packs-in-system-fedora-34.md

 <summary>hexer</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Interactive binary editor
+Short desc    : Interactive binary editor
 URL          : http://devel.ringlet.net/editors/hexer/
-Лицензия     : BSD
+License      : BSD
-Описание     : Hexer is an interactive binary editor (also known as a hex-editor)
+Descript     : Hexer is an interactive binary editor (also known as a hex-editor)
              : with a Vi-like interface.
 Its most important features are multiple buffers,
              : multiple-level undo, command-line editing with completion, and binary regular
              : expressions.